apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/azure.rst

     * ``tenantId``: Specify the tenant to use.
       This is only needed for *token credentials* authentication mechanism.
     * ``subscriptionId``: Specify the subscription id to use.
-      This is only needed for *token credentials* authentication mechanism.
+      This is only needed for *token credentials* and DefaultAzureCredential_ authentication mechanism.
     * ``key_path``: If set, it uses the *JSON file* authentication mechanism.
       It specifies the path to the json file that contains the authentication information.
     * ``key_json``: If set, it uses the *JSON dictionary* authentication mechanism.
       It specifies the json that contains the authentication information.

+    The entire extra column can be left out to fall back on ``DefaultAzureCredential``.

 When specifying the connection in environment variable you should specify it using URI syntax.